paastech-cloud/proto/README.md

 2. In the `proto/` directory, add your `.proto` file.
 3. In the `src/lib.rs` file, add a new module with the name of your proto package.
    Make sure to include the macro `tonic::include_proto!()` in this module.
 4. In the `build.rs` file, add a line to compile your proto file using the `tonic_build::compile_protos()` macro.
    Specify the path to your proto file in the function call.
+5. Run `npm run generate:proto` to generate the TS type definitions.
-5. Create a pull request with your changes.
+6. Create a pull request with your changes.

 Once your pull request is reviewed and merged, your proto definition will be available for others to use.